-discounts and commissions and our estimated offering expenses, will be approximately \$18.5 million (or \$22.0 million if the underwriters exercise their option to purchase additional shares of common stock in full).
-We intend to use the net proceeds from this offering, together with cash on hand, to repay all outstanding borrowings under our Revolving Credit Facility Agreement (as defined below).
+discounts and commissions and our estimated offering expenses, will be approximately \$41.8 million (or \$48.8 million if the underwriters exercise their option to purchase additional shares of common stock in full).
+We intend to use the net proceeds from this offering to repay all outstanding borrowings under our Revolving Credit Facility Agreement (as defined below), with the remaining amounts for working capital and other general corporate purposes, including the potential funding of future opportunistic acquisitions.
 See "Use of Proceeds."

-Dividend policy After the consummation of this offering, we do not anticipate that we will declare or pay regular dividends on our common stock in the foreseeable future, as we generally intend to invest any future earnings in the development and growth of our business.
+Dividend policy After the consummation of this offering, we do not anticipate that we will declare or pay regular dividends on our common stock in the foreseeable future, as we generally intend to $% \left\{ \left( 1\right) \right\} =\left\{ \left($ invest any future earnings in the development and growth of our business.

+Risk factors

-Risk factors You should carefully consider all of the information set forth in this prospectus and, in particular, the specific factors set forth under "Risk Factors" on page 21, before deciding whether to invest in our common stock.
+You should carefully consider all of the information set forth in this prospectus and, in particular, the specific factors set forth under "Risk Factors" on page 21, before deciding whether to invest in our common stock.